sdaza/reentry-chile/reports/social_integration/data/variables.md

-- To study the housing of released prisoners, we distinguish marginal and temporary living situations deﬁned as residing in a homeless shelter, a sober house or residential program, a rooming house ðusually paid weekly, or a hotel or motel; staying at multiple residences;
+- To study the housing of released prisoners, we distinguish marginal and temporary living situations deﬁned as residing in a homeless shelter, a sober house or residential program, a rooming house usually paid weekly, or a hotel or motel; staying at multiple residences;
  or being homeless on the streets or in a correctional facility